Reptiles and Other Fauna of the Serra de Sintra

 Discovering the Reptiles of Sintra

-Accompanied by biologist Francisco Aguilar, participants will have the opportunity to learn how to identify some of the most representative species of the Sintra-Cascais Natural Park, such as the Iberian water lizard, the ladder snake, and the grass snake.
-Topics such as their behavior, diet, reproduction, and ecology will also be explored.
+Accompanied by biologist Francisco Aguilar, participants will have the opportunity to learn how to identify some of the most representative species of the Sintra-Cascais Natural Park and gain insights into their behaviour, diet, reproduction, and ecology.

-An activity focused on observation, knowledge, and appreciation of local biodiversity.
+This activity is designed to promote observation, knowledge, and appreciation of local biodiversity.

 More information